promplate/demo/src/templates/schema/code_interpreter.md

 - `code: str`: the python code to `exec()`

-For example, if you want to caculate 0.409 \* 2023, you can make a call like this:
+For example, if you want to calculate 0.409 \* 2023, you can make a call like this:

 ```json
 {